-ACTIVITY 2022-15: The Housing Authority of the City of Alameda would like to exclude a certain form of participant income during the income review and rent calculation process so that participants can benefit from certain forms of income without the income having an impact on their rent calculation.
-The AHA will exclude the Guaranteed Basic Income Pilot Program, which is a City of Alameda initiative to provide a flat monthly cash payment of \$1,000 to approximately 150 low-income City of Alameda households over a two-year period called Rise Up Alameda.
-The AHA will exclude these payments from the income review and rent calculation process of applicants or participants receiving these payments.
+ACTIVITY 2022-15: The AHA excludes the Guaranteed Basic Income Pilot Program, which is a City of Alameda initiative to provide a flat monthly cash payment of \$1,000 to approximately 150 low-income City of Alameda households over a two-year period called Rise Up Alameda.
+The AHA excludes these payments from the income review and rent calculation process of applicants or participants receiving these payments.